 Being interested in the dependence of the space complexity on the parameter $|\varphi|$, we formulate all results as statements about the classical model-checking problem $\textsc{mc}(\Phi)$ for various classes $\Phi$ of first-order sentences.
 In this section we allow besides relation symbols also constants in the vocabulary of formulas in $\Phi$.
 Abusing notation we continue to use notation like $\Sigma_t$ and $\Pi_t$, now understanding that the formulas may contain constants.

 Besides $|\varphi|$ it is technically convenient to also consider another size measure of $\varphi$, namely the number of subformulas $\|\varphi\|$ of $\varphi$ counted with repetitions.
 In other words this is the number of nodes in the syntax tree of $\varphi$.
-Formally this is defined by recursion on syntax:
+Formally, it is defined by a recursion on the syntax:

 Clearly we have $\|\varphi\|\le|\varphi|$.
 Hence, the following result, which is the main result of this section, implies Theorem~\ref{thm:upper}.